-This relationship was much different than the one Exotic had with the rest of his siblings: according to Texas Monthly, he's no longer close with any of them.
+This relationship was much different than the one Exotic had with the rest of his siblings.
+Per Texas Monthly, he's no longer close with any of them.
 That could perhaps be because one of them allegedly outed Joe to his father after high school, leading Joe to attempt suicide, according to Texas Monthly.

-It's unclear where Exotic's other siblings are now.
-But considering his niece — the daughter of Exotic's youngest sister — called him "evil" in a recent interview with the Daily Mail, it doesn't seem like the family will be reuniting any time soon.
+It's unclear where Joe Exotic's other siblings are now.
+But considering his niece — the daughter of Exotic's youngest sister — called him "evil" in a 2020 interview with the Daily Mail before appearing in Tiger King 2, it doesn't seem like the family will be reuniting any time soon.

 If you or someone you know are experiencing suicidal thoughts, call 911, or call the National Suicide Prevention Hotline at 1-800-273-8255 or text HOME to the Crisis Text Line at 741741.
 If you or someone you know has been sexually assaulted, you can call the National Sexual Assault Telephone Hotline at 800-656-HOPE (4673) or visit hotline.rainn.org.